 Instructions for using the guiding questions: The guiding questions are intended to support the tasks in WP2 and WP3 in applying the policy coherence evaluation framework in their respective assessments.
-The questions address the coherence attributes from the perspectives of the different tasks.
-Individual tasks are not expected to address all questions and should select the questions that are most relevant to their focus.
+The questions provide examples or relevant perspectives to incorporate in the coherence assessments.
+A focus on the European Green Deal should be maintained across all assessments to ensure that the CrossGov research questions can be answered.
+Individual tasks can adjust the guiding questions to make them more fit-for-purpose for their policy context, governance level, or case study focus.

-Note on 'Science and knowledge': The policy coherence evaluation framework includes 'Science and knowledge' as an important factor influencing policy coherence.
-However, the framework only addresses this attribute at a high level.
-Where a more detailed assessment of the Science-Policy-Society Interface (SPSI) is required/relevant, tasks should apply the SPSI assessment methodology described in Deliverable 1.4.
+Note on 'Science-policy-society interfaces': The policy coherence evaluation framework includes SPS interfaces as an important factor influencing policy coherence.
+However, the coherence framework only addresses the overarching research questions from the SPS framework.
+Where a more detailed assessment of the SPS interfaces is required/relevant, tasks should apply the SPSI assessment methodology described in Deliverable 1.4.